yfaway/openhab-rules/README.md

 # Current Functionalities
 ## Alerts
-* Garage door remains open after a period of time.
+* When garage door remains open after a period of time.
-* Security alarm triggers with fire/smoke alarm and zone indication.
+* When the security system is in alarmed.
-* A zone tripped when system is not armed, and an owner is not home, and within a specific period.
+* When a zone tripped while system is not armed, and an owner is not home, and within a specific period.
+* When temperature or humidity value is outside the allowed ranges.

 ## Display
 * Garage door status.